bracesoftware/newasm/changelog/build6.md

   send &channel, something ; send some data
-  ; the thread myThread will continue to run asynchronously right after it receives data in the channel ret 0
+  ; the thread myThread will continue to run asynchronously right after it receives data in the channel

+  ; we still need to call 1->%thread so the thread continues running ret 0
 ```